arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-fd/content.md

 In this tutorial you learned how to use OpenMV's built-in face detection algorithm which is based on Haar Cascade.
 Furthermore you learned how to copy a file to the internal flash and how to load an image from the flash into the memory.
 You have also learned how to draw an image on top of a snapshot from the camera stream.

 # Next Steps
-The [HaarCascade](https://docs.openmv.io/library/omv.image.html#class-haarcascade-feature-descriptor) class provided by openMV can also detect other facial features such as eyes and smiles.
-For example you can tweak your **face_detection.py** script to detect eyes simply by changing the `path`from `frontalface`to `eye`.
-Go ahead and replace the following line in your script and replace the emoji bitmap with an eye of a eye.
+The [HaarCascade](https://docs.openmv.io/library/omv.image.html#class-haarcascade-feature-descriptor) class provided by OpenMV can also detect other facial features such as eyes.
+For example you could tweak your **face_detection.py** script to detect your eyes simply by changing the `path` parameter from `frontalface ` to `eye` which is also a built-in model.
+Go ahead and replace the following line in your script and try to figure out how to overlay your eyes with a bitmap image of an eye.

 ```python
 face_cascade = image.HaarCascade("eye", stages=25)